crimx/observable-hooks/docs/guide/core-concepts.md

 Producers produce normal values.
 Normal values can be converted into Observables via many different helpers which use `observable.next` under the hood.

-In the context of React Function Component, changes of props, states and any variable can be captured with the `useEffect` and `useLayoutEffect` hooks.
+In the context of React Function Component, changes of props, states and context will trigger re-rendering.
+Then any variable changes can be captured with the `useEffect` and `useLayoutEffect` hooks.
 This makes it a valid Producer.

 ### useObservable